Replies to the Claims of Contradiction in the Quran

 The verse stipulates that adopted children should be given their real fathers surname, but there is nothing in the verse to prohibit adoption.

 Unlike current Christian belief, the Quran teaches that the Holy Spirit is Gabriel, who is an angel, who is subordinate to God and who is not a third of the trinity!
 It is worth mentioning here that up to two centuries after the death of Jesus, the Holy Spirit was still understood to mean a superior angel, not of one substance with God.
-There is good evidence in the Bible to support this view, the following is one example:

-A- The words of 19:71 are as follows:
+A- The words in 19:71 are as follows:

 This verse indeed confirms that all humans will pass by Hell and see it, yet we immediately note an important use of words between this verse and other verses that speak of the disbeliever's entry into Hell.